Self-Hosted Sentry Alternative | Telebugs Error Tracking

 Telebugs is one of the best software I bought this year.
 It made me save a lot of money I was spending on Sentry for all clients.
 Now I have everything I need in one place, and I paid for it just once :)

-58+ services just to track errors?
-No thanks.
-Telebugs is
+services just to track errors.
+Telebugs is for the smaller job:

 With Telebugs, there’s no complexity to manage.
 It just works.
 Any